-- 1. Approval must be given by the Registrar prior to registering for a class at the host institution. - Students may cross register only during the Fall and Spring semesters. - 3.
-The student must take the course for a letter grade unless the only option offered by the institution is Pass/Fail. - 4.
-The student is responsible for notifying both campuses when dropping or withdrawing from a cross registered course.
-Failure to do so may result in an F grade from the host institution and/or financial liability.
+- 1) Students must have earned at least 12 credits at SUNY Schenectady with a 2.0 G.P.A. to be eligible for cross-registration. - 2) Enrollment restrictions are based on the cross-registration agreement SUNY Schenectady has with other colleges, specific need to enroll in the class, and course availability. - 3) Students may cross register only during the Fall and Spring semesters. - 4) Cross registered courses are considered resident credit and are entered as such on the student's permanent record. - 5) The student must take the course for a letter grade unless the only option offered by the institution is Pass/Fail. - 6) The student is responsible for notifying both campuses when dropping/withdrawing from a cross registered course.
+Failure to do so may result in an academic F grade from the host institution.